ankilosaurus/kube_remediator/README.md

 - Finds pods in Failed status with reason `OutOfCpu`, `OutofMemory`.
 - Ignores Pods without `ownerReferences` (Avoid deleting something which does not come back)
 - Ignores Pods for Jobs because they can be automatically cleaned up.
+- Deletes the pods in failed status after 5 mins to have time to debug

 ### Unbound PersistentVolumeClaim cleaner TODO